 The same principle applies to works carried out on residential properties.
 You need to agree in writing the changes with your builder, particularly if they are significant.
 It would be unwise to rely on the perceived good nature of the builder that you will be treated fairly.
 In our experience, relationships between client and builder can change in a moment and often do so.

 If the builder realises that the job is not going to produce the profit they expected then, faced with a unwary client, their own solution is a very obvious one!

-You can read more about building in France in our guide to Building in France
+You can read more in our guide to Building in France